littlegtplr/Hackintosh-X230-macOS/README.md

+#### 13 October 2019 Update:
+- Replace AppleBacklightFixup.kext with WhateverGreen.kext for future-proof
+- SIP set to Enable to avoid future disasters like what google updater did recently.
+In cases of Clover doesn't install and give an error "Disks need to be read and write", Disable SIP before installation and set to Enable afterwards.

 #### 09 October 2019 Catalina 10.15 Update:
 - bluetooth kext changed, from BrcmFirmwareData.kext and BrcmPatchRAM2.kext to BrcmBluetoothInjector.kext, as the first two were not able to drive the stock bluetooth module running on Catalina.
 Don't know why
 - clover EFI was broken during the first reboot of Catalina installer.
 Another USB EFI stick was used to boot and finish the installation